JensEk/NuSMV/Deliverables/diagnosis.md

 Client 1 then recieves 3 of the messages.
 Thread 2 creates input and output stream object to transmit data and writes its ID and "Hello World!" to the stream then flushes it.
 Reads data from the inputstream and prints it to the screen.

 ## Key 4 : Transition 33-35
 Worker 1 tries to send data to all clients but fails and catches IOEXception then the server tries to remove worker 1 thread that caused the IOException.
-The IOException occurs because client 1 has closed the outputstream, and as such the pipe is no longer active.
+The IOException occurs because client 1 has closed the outputstream, and as such the pipe is no longer active when Worker 1 tries to read from the stream.

 ## Key 5 : Transition 36-45
 Worker 2 starts executing and creates a new outputstream object then checks that the stream is active and that the worker array of itself is not set to null.